 So you’ve chosen this person, presumably, for some good reason.
 But on top of that, you’re enabling them, over time, to become great researchers and great teachers.

-Q. So universities do have a genuine talent development goal for their young professors, right?
+Q. So universities do have a genuine talent development goal for their young professors?

 A. Yeah, absolutely.
 And again, I can only speak for what things were like at the University of Chicago, but that’s the way things were planned there.

-Q. You mentioned you were okay at research and lab work, but you weren’t the best at it.
-Why is that?
-What are the qualities that makes someone good at research?
+Q. You mentioned you were okay at research and lab work, but not the best at it.
+What qualities makes someone good at research?

 A. That’s a good question.
 There were certain qualities I had which enabled me to be somewhat productive.